-Students The advisory committee should be formed no later than the end of the first year of graduate education or upon completion of 18 semester hours of credit.
-As soon as the committee has been identified, an Approval for Dissertation Topic and Committee Membership form is completed and submitted to the Director of Graduate Studies and the Dean of the Graduate College.
-The advisory committee will be selected by the student and research advisor, with approval from the Director of Graduate Studies and the Dean of the Graduate College required.
-The committee will be composed of at least five faculty members with appropriate expertise; one of the members may be from another institution.
+Student's advisory committee should be formed no later than the end of the first year of graduate education or upon completion of 18 semester hours of credit.
+As soon as the committee has been identified, an Approval for Dissertation Topic and Committee Membership form is completed and submitted to the Director of Graduate Studies and the Vice Dean for Research and Graduate Education.
+The advisory committee will be selected by the student and research advisor with approval from the Vice Dean for Research and Graduate education.
+The composed of at least five faculty members with appropriate expertise; one of the members may be from another institution.
 The student's research advisor will act as the chairperson of the committee.